jaredly/j3/Roadmap.md

+# Algorithm J : The Explanation

+So I should go through algorithm j and ... make a description for it? lol or like an interactive explanation? that would catch on like anything. ppl would love it.

 # Branch: infer-more
 So, we want a test dealio,
 where we don't actually have `Ctx` at all, right?
 This'll need a new UIState, I think.

+- [ ] get us the hovers pls